SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 In order to build and deploy the sample codec microservice, follow the [Microservice SDK guide](http://www.cumulocity.com/guides/microservice-sdk/java/).

-Clone this repository first.
+First, clone this repository.
 Next, build the microservice using `mvn clean install`.
 The build will create a zip file of the decoder microservice.

 In the next step, deploy the microservice using the Cumulocity IoT UI.
 Once the decoder microservice has been deployed, it can take couple of minutes for Cumulocity IoT to discover the new decoder.
 Then, open the device management application.
 Under device protocols, you should now see the device types with type as 'lpwan' created by codec microservice.
 Map one of the device types to the LPWAN device and send an uplink message to see the respective measurements created in Cumulocity IoT.